What Is a Urinary Tract Infection?

 Are There Any Risk Factors That Make Me More Susceptible to an Infection?

-Several risk factors can increase susceptibility to UTIs, especially recurrent infections.
+Several risk factors can increase susceptibility to a UTI in NYC, especially recurrent infections.

 Female Anatomy